 So buckle up and follow these steps to create this dot plot with Datylon for Illustrator.
 You can continue reading below or you can also watch the tutorial video here:

-1. Preparing the artboard
+Step 1: Preparing the artboard

 It’s a good idea to prepare your artboard before creating a visualization.
 In most cases you need a chart of a certain size and proportions, so taking care of this in advance will make your life easier.
-For our design, we will work the artboard set to 1000 by 1000 pixels.
+For our design, we will work with the artboard set to 1000 by 1000 pixels.

-2. Drawing a chart area
+Step 2: Drawing a chart area

 First off, we’ll need to draw the chart area by selecting the Datylon icon in the AI toolbar and drawing a rectangle that more or less fits the desired dimensions of the dot plot.
 Don't worry about the size of your chart design.
 In Datylon for Illustrator, you can easily resize the chart at any moment, whenever needed: chart elements will be redistributed in the same proportions.
 This very important feature will ensure that scaling will not mess up your design.